Antiochian/Pathfinding-Algorithm/README.md

 # Pathfinding-Algorithm
-A visual implementation of A* Pathfinding algorithm in pygame
+A visual implementation of the A* Pathfinding algorithm in pygame, with interactivity

 Features:
 ----